beeker-tech/beeker/README.md

   </a>
 </p>

-# Beeker Tech Issues Report
+# Report Beeker Tech issues here

 A space dedicated to all beeker technical issues, for bêta testers.